ArduPilot/ardupilot_wiki/common/source/docs/common-siyi-zr10-gimbal.rst

 Connect the gimbal's RX, TX and GND pins to one of the autopilot's serial ports as shown above.

 Connect with a ground station and set the following parameters.
-The params below assume the autopilot's telem2 port is used,
+The params below assume the autopilot's telem2 port is used and the Camera1 control instance,

 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 8 ("SToRM32 Gimbal Serial")
 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` to "115" for 115200 bps